 The Rush will be available in three different Cherry MX varieties – Red, Blue, and Brown.
 Our review unit has Cherry MX Brown switches.
-On the tops of the switches you can see the LED for the red backlighting.
+I personally like the brown switches with the Fnatic Gear Rush as the more silent sound goes with its aesthetics.
+On the tops of the switches, you can see the LED for the red backlighting.

 We really love the font used for the legends on the keycaps.
 The letters are nice and bold.
 The spacebar has LED backlighting and the Enter and Backspace keys have icons rather than text.

 One thing you’ll notice about this mechanical keyboard is it has a non-standard bottom row.
 If you like to replace stock keycaps with aftermarket varieties, then you’ll have a hard time finding a set that will match the Fnatic bottom row which could be a turn-off for some buyers.

 This bottom row was designed with gaming in mind.
 The Ctrl and Alt keys, which are heavily used in just about all competitive video games, are larger on this keyboard.
 The “in between” keys such as the Windows, Menu, and Fn keys, are usually something that you never want to hit while gaming, so it makes sense that Fnatic made them smaller.